 ‘The real nightmare is just beginning!’

-Don’t Panic – aka Dimensiones ocultas – is a 1988 Mexican supernatural slasher horror film written and directed by Rubén Galindo Jr. (El psicópata asesino; Resucitaré para matarlos; Grave Robbers; Cemetery of Terror).
+Don’t Panic is a 1987 Mexican supernatural slasher horror film about a young man that unwittingly unleashes evil forces via an Ouija board.
+Written and directed by Rubén Galindo Jr. (El psicópata asesino; Resucitaré para matarlos; Grave Robbers; Cemetery of Terror).

 On his seventeenth birthday, Michael is given an Ouija board by Tony, his best friend.
 At an Ouija session, Tony unwittingly unlocks the evil forces of the board.

 Soon, there is a wave of violent killings and the chief suspect appears to be Michael.
 He has been witness to all the killings via premonitions and out of body experiences.
 Is Michael the killer?
 Can he prove his innocence or is someone else being possessed by the evil spirit?

 “It’s amongst a very elite grouping of slashers that I consider to be perfect examples of their own kind of art.
 A balance of humor, horror and ineptitude that creates a symphony of trash cinema to the likes of which I am honored to experience again and again.”
 Atomic Caravan

 “This isn’t some Troma movie trying to play it all for laughs.
 This is a serious movie with such lunacy inside it that you can’t take it seriously.
 It does, however, have awesome special effects courtesy of Screaming Mad George, including a face that emerges from a TV years before The Ring and huge chunks of gore, like a person stabbing through the chin and the blade emerging inside their mouth.
 This film was a total surprise and delight to me.”
 B&S About Movies